Conditional access and data security requirements?

 We were recently engaged in a project that is like many projects we do, a migration from Exchange to Office 365.
 However, this project was quite different as well.

 Unlike most of our Office 365 migration projects, this client had some very specific security and access requirements.
-With their existing environment, users had no external access to email except through VPN (very limited number of users) or mobile for select users.
+With their existing environment, users had no external access to email except through VPN (very limited number of users) or mobile for selected users.
 OWA, MAPI, etc. was blocked with firewall rules.
 ActiveSync was only enabled for approved users but there was nothing else in place limiting them from connecting with multiple ActiveSync devices.

 With this migration, they had the following desires: